-Similarly the boundary morphism $\mathsf{Cof}(M)\ra 1^*M[1]$ is the $\underline{\bf{1}}$-skeleton of the coherent morphism $(-,0)^*u_\sharp v_*M$ where $(-,0):\underline{\bf 1}\ra \doublecarre$ is the fully faithful functor that maps $0$ and $1$ respectively to $(0,0)$ and $(1,0)$.
+Similarly the boundary morphism $\mathsf{Cof}(M)\ra 1^*M[1]$ is the $\underline{\mathbf{1}}$-skeleton of the coherent morphism $(-,0)^*u_\sharp v_*M$ where $(-,0):\underline{\mathbf 1}\ra \doublecarre$ is the fully faithful functor that maps $0$ and $1$ respectively to $(0,0)$ and $(1,0)$.

 The construction of the cofiber functor $\mathsf{Cof}$ and the cofiber triangle \eqref{eq:cofextr} can be dualized to get a fiber functor $\mathsf{Fib}$ and a fiber triangle.
-Let us recall the following lemma (see e.g. \cite[Proposition 15.1.10]{GrothBook} for a proof). \begin{lemm} Let $M\in\bbD(\carre)$.
+Let us recall the following lemma. \begin{lemm} Let $M\in\bbD(\carre)$.
 Then, we have a morphism of exact triangles

 which is functorial in $M$.
-Futhermore, if $M$ is cartesian if and only if the canonical morphism
+Furthermore, if $M$ is cartesian if and only if the canonical morphism

 is an isomorphism. \end{lemm}